The Barker Adoption Foundation has worked in India for more than 30 years.

 BACKGROUND INFORMATION: Referrals presented include limited medical information (but allow families to ask for a doctor visit), relinquishment history, limited development information, and a photo of a child.

 GENDER: Families can request a specific gender, but need to be aware of delays when doing so.

 COMMON NEEDS: Delays, malnutrition, minor/correctable issues (such as club foot), institutional care, potential abuse and neglect history.

 - Complete the pre-adoption group, the on-line training, and the home study.

 - Complete and submit an adoption dossier for India.

-- Return home with the child--the child becomes a U.S. citizen on entering the United States.
+- Return home to the United States with your child.
+Your child automatically becomes a U.S. citizenship upon entering the United States.

 - Send a copy of your child’s Certificate of Citizenship to Barker once received.

 Your social worker will guide and support you through this important time.
 Your social worker will visit with you within the first month, during the third, sixth, ninth, fifteenth, and twenty-first months after you return from India.